spyderbat/eval/guidebook/src/lateral/outside.md

 ## Investigation

 In the Spyderbat Console, navigate to the Dashboard page to begin our investigation.
-In the Security tab, under "Recent Spydertraces with Score > 50", a new trace should appear, likely named "interactive_ssh_from_[IP_ADDRESS]", or "suspicious_crud_command_cat".
+In the Security tab, under "Recent Spydertraces with Score > 50", at least two new traces should appear, likely named "interactive_ssh_from_\[IP_ADDRESS]", or "suspicious_crud_command_cat".
 Select these Spydertraces, and select "Start Process Investigation" to see the events of the exploit laid out in a Causal Tree in the investigation view:

 ![An example of the resulting graph](./lateral_movement_external_graph.png)

-Your view should look similar to the trace above.
+Your view should look similar to the trace above, with two separate process trees.
 If it does not, make sure you selected a Spydertrace object from both machines on the dashboard page.
 If you are still missing details, click the "Add Next X Objects" button on some of the traces listed in the records table next to the graph:

 ![A view of the records table, showing the Add Next 18 Object button](./recordslist_example.png)